West Seattle bridge closure adds to challenges of home and business owners already grappling with coronavirus lockdown

 “Given this pandemic, we’ve all been forced into it at a very rapid pace.
 It’s opened that door already.”

-Recent housing market data certainly suggest home sales activity is down in West Seattle, but it doesn’t do much to resolve the question of how the bridge closure could affect future prices, apart from the pandemic.
+Recent housing-market data certainly suggest home sales activity is down in West Seattle, but it doesn’t do much to resolve the question of how the bridge closure could affect future prices, apart from the pandemic.

 The bridge has been closed for inspection since March 23, after diagonal cracks in the hollow concrete girders beneath the bridge deck grew two feet in two weeks.